swamiviv/CLASP/README.md

 This repository contains evaluation code built on top of [pixel2style2pixel](https://github.com/eladrich/pixel2style2pixel).
 Please follow the instructions to install pixel2style2pixel for setting up this repository.

+# License
+The project is licensed under MIT License.

+# Acknowledgements
+The research for this project was sponsored by the U.S. Air Force Research Laboratory and the U.S. Air Force Artificial Intelligence Accelerator and was accomplished under Cooperative Agreement Number FA8750-19-2- 1000.
+MIT SuperCloud and the Lincoln Laboratory Supercomputing Center also provided computing resources that contributed to the results reported in this work.